MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 ### AAAA resource record

-Host (AAAA) records map DNS names to IPv6 addresses.To create an IPv6 host (AAAA) record, select the relevant method and follow the steps.
+Host (AAAA) records map DNS names to IPv6 addresses.
+To create an IPv6 host (AAAA) record, select the relevant method and follow the steps.

 #### [PowerShell](#tab/powershell)